-The Palomar Chapter of the Ninety-Nines was chartered in August, 1966, incorporated in October of 1967 and is a part of the Southwest Section of the 99s.
-This chapter is one of four chapters located in the county of San Diego and one of 46 in the Southwest section where the membership includes licensed women pilots (99s) across five states including California, Arizona, Nevada, Utah and Hawaii.
+The Palomar Chapter of the Ninety-Nines was chartered in August 1966, incorporated in October of 1967, and is a part of the Southwest Section of the 99s.
+This chapter is one of four chapters located in the county of San Diego and one of 43 in the Southwest section where the membership includes licensed women pilots (99s) across five states including California, Arizona, Nevada, Utah, and Hawaii.

-Other chapters within San Diego County include: Borrego Springs, Coyote Country and San Diego
+Other chapters within San Diego and Riverside Counties include: Coyote Country and San Diego

 For more information, contact the Chapter Chair:

 The Ninety-Nines is the international organization of women pilots that promotes advancement of aviation through education, scholarships and mutual support while honoring our unique history and sharing our passion for flight.